joannakl/aps_s20/syllabus.markdown

 Your grade will be based on:

-* exams (50%): a midterm exam (20%) and a final exam (30%),
+* exams (50%): a midterm exam (20%) and a final exam (30%) - the exams will be computer-based and given in class
+* in-class/in-recitation quizzes (20%) - short paper-based and computer-based assessments
-* homework (40%): most homework assignments will consist of a set of problems to be solved on your own and an in-class quiz the following week (the quiz will count as 50% of the homework grade)  - three lowest grades will be dropped to accommodate any excused or unexcused absences
+* homework (20%): most homework assignments will consist of a set of problems to be solved on your own
 * recitations (10%): the participation and completion of work during the recitation sessions  - three lowest grades will be dropped to accommodate any excused or unexcused absences

 Grades will be determined using the following scale: